Wribbe/crafting_interpreters/docs/2_a_map_of_the_territory.md

 (lightning fast) or run on an intermediary virtual machine (portable).
 **bytecode** are synthetic instructions that are designed to map closely to the language's semantics without the chipset bagage.

+### Virtual machine

+With bytecode there are two ways forward:
+* Use it as an intermediary and write a mini-compiler for each target. (fast)
+* Writing a virtual machine that runs the bytecode. (portable)